diegomacario/Teapong/README.md

 The sources of the assets it uses are the following:

 - The 3D models were created using [3ds Max](https://area.autodesk.com/3ds-max-indie/).
-- The textures can be found in [3dtextures.me](https://3dtextures.me/).
+- The textures were created procedurally using 3ds Max and the [Open Shading Language](https://github.com/imageworks/OpenShadingLanguage).
 - The sound effects can be found in [freesound.org](https://freesound.org/).
 - The background music is Filaments by Podington Bear, and it can be found in [freemusicarchive.org](https://freemusicarchive.org/).